BrentDorsey/datastax-tickdb-full/README.md

 ```

 Both demos perform the following actions
- - Polls the queue checking for data to process
+ - Poll the queue checking for data to process
- - Reads TimeSeries objects from the queue
+ - Read TimeSeries objects from the queue

 #### Clustering Demo (stores data as columns)

 The business logic for this demo performs the following actions
  - Reads a TimeSeries object from the queue
  - Loops through the arrays extracting the individual time series data points
- - Executes multiple prepared cql insert statements to persist **each time series data point as a new column** in the datastax_tickdata_demo.tick_data table
+ - Executes multiple prepared cql insert statements, one for each time series data point
+ - Persist **each time series data point as a new column** in the datastax_tickdata_demo.tick_data table
  - Note: This is the Cassandra equivalent to inserting a new row in relational database table

 #### Binary Demo (stores data as blobs)